nguyentuananh1921/Final_Project_AT08/README.md

 ## OverView
 This project aims to automate the testing process for the website https://hrm.anhtester.com/ using automated tests.It includes various functionalities including managing **clients**, **projects**, **tasks**, updating **project status**, **attaching files** and generating logs, reports, video recordings and screenshots for failed cases using **Allure** or **Extent** frameworks.
 Additionally, it supports parallel execution for efficient testing and uses configuration parameters from properties files and test data from Excel files.
 ## Features
-### Manage Clinets
+### Manage Clients
 - Add clients: Ensure that users can add new clients to the system.
 -  Edit clients: Verify that editing client information works correctly.
--  delete clients: Ensure that the client can be removed from the system.
+-  Delete clients: Ensure that the client can be removed from the system.
 ### Authentication Testing
 - Test login functionality for newly created client accounts.